jceneziojr/testes_joss/paper/paper.md

 # Statement of need - SysIdentPyGUI

 `SysIdentPyGUI` is a web app for the Python module `SysIdentPy` in the format of a Graphical User Interface (GUI).
 It was written using the `Streamlit` library, which allows the creation of web apps in a compact Python syntax. `SysIdentPyGUI` comes as an use alternative for people that would like to use `SysIdentPy` toolbox but aren't familiar with Python, such as medical or economy students.
+The application currently has the following `SysIdentPy` features implemented:

+- Model identification using AOLS, ER, MetaMSS and FROLS, through a Polynomial or Fourier basis function
+- Download your model
+- Load and validate your model
+- Simulate a predefined model

 # References